Semrush helps you:

 First, CTR is (probably) a Google ranking factor.

-Second, increasing your CTR can drive more traffic to your site.
+Second, increasing your CTR can drive more organic traffic to your site.

 In this chapter I’ll show you five practical ways that you can improve your organic CTR.